 6 units of elective courses,per Major Professor’s approval

-To be considered for admissions, candidates must complete their graduate application through the University of Arizona Graduate Admissions online Application system, which includes uploading copies of Transcripts, GRE Test scores (all applicants) and/or Language Test scores (International applicants), as well as Letters of Recommendation and supplemental materials.
+To be considered for admissions, candidates must complete their graduate application through the University of Arizona Graduate Admissions online Application system (GRADAPP), which includes uploading copies of Transcripts, and/or English Prficiency Evaluation Exam scores (International applicants only ), as well as Letters of Recommendation and supplemental materials.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.